Interim Guidance for COVID-19 and Persons with HIV

 Guidance for all Persons with HIV

-- In current reports, individuals aged >60 years and those with diabetes, hypertension, cardiovascular disease, or pulmonary disease are at highest risk of life-threatening COVID-19, the illness caused by the virus known as SARS-CoV-2.
+- In current reports, individuals aged >60 years and those with diabetes, hypertension, cardiovascular disease, pulmonary disease, or obesity are at highest risk of life-threatening COVID-19, the illness caused by the virus known as SARS-CoV-2.

 - The limited data currently available do not indicate that the disease course of COVID-19 in persons with HIV differs from that in persons without HIV.
 Before the advent of effective combination antiretroviral therapy (ART), advanced HIV infection (i.e., CD4 cell count <200/mm3) was a risk factor for complications of other respiratory infections.
 Whether this is also true for COVID-19 is yet unknown.

-- Some people with HIV have other comorbidities (e.g., cardiovascular disease or lung disease) that increase the risk for a more severe course of COVID-19 illness.
+- Some people with HIV have other comorbidities (e.g., cardiovascular disease, lung disease) that increase the risk for a more severe course of COVID-19 illness.
 Chronic smokers are also at risk of more severe disease.

 - Thus, until more is known, additional caution for all persons with HIV, especially those with advanced HIV or poorly controlled HIV, is warranted.